-I’d hate to say you can’t put a price on security and peace-of-mind, but really you can.
-There are many great options and many of them very reasonable for the service they provide.
-Don’t be afraid to price-shop as long as the system is credible, integrates seamlessly with your business, gives you the features you need and is easy-to-use.
+I’d hate to say you can’t put a price on security and peace of mind, but really you can.
+There are many great options and many of them are very reasonable for the service they provide.
+Don’t be afraid to price-shop as long as the system is credible, integrates seamlessly with your business, gives you the features you need, and is easy to use.

 5 | Storage Size

-Us photographers (and filmmakers, especially) carry some heavy weight when it comes to file size.
+As photographers (and filmmakers, especially) carry some heavyweight when it comes to file size.
 RAW images can take up an unbelievable amount of room.
 This is where I’ve found it best to stick with some of the cloud systems that are built for photographers or comfortable with large files.
 Backblaze is a great option for many photographers.